 Effects of Drug Use and Mental Health and Dual Diagnosis Treatment

 Someone with a dual diagnosis presents certain complications to treatment, requiring a specialized recovery program that is designed to treat both drug use and mental health issues.
 These programs usually provide a staff psychiatrist, a physician, as well as addiction professionals and clinicians.

 Dual diagnosis treatment must begin with the detoxification phase of recovery.
-It is always advisable to undergo detox and withdrawal in a medically supervised program, and even more important when there is a dual diagnosis.
+It is always advisable to undergo detox and withdrawal in a ly supervised program, and even more important when there is a dual diagnosis.
 This is because unpredictable psychological withdrawal symptoms could present, necessitating the need for a mental health professional to be present.

 Once the drug and alcohol detox process is complete, the individual will be thoroughly evaluated and an individualized treatment plan is devised.
 Treatment for a dual diagnosis will be unique for each particular combination of disorders, as each of them requires specific treatment interventions.
 Again, the rehab program should be equipped to manage a variety of dual diagnosis combinations.

 Treatment elements often include a multi-disciplinary approach with integrated holistic activities that amplify the talk therapy and group sessions.
 One-on-one psychotherapy is the launch point, where clients will explore the possible factors that underlie the dual diagnosis.
 These factors might include past traumas, childhood abuse or neglect, sexual assault, grief and loss, marital psychological and/or physical abuse, or other causes.
 In tandem with the talk therapy, clients will engage in group therapy sessions with peers, addiction education classes, recovery community meetings, and adjunct therapies such as meditation, yoga, acupuncture, neurofeedback, and recreational therapies.